-Credit(s): 1.0 Physical Educational credit or 1.0 CTE credit
+Length: 1 year Prerequisite Leadership Education 3 Credit(s): 1.0 Physical Educational credit or 1.0 CTE credit

-The Marine Corps Junior Reserve Officers Training Corps Program (MCJROTC) is a full credit practical leadership course that emphasizes development of qualities of leadership, self-discipline, honor, courage, and integrity.
+The is the fourth-year course for The Marine Corps Junior Reserve Officers Training Corps Program (MCJROTC).
+Students must take Leadership Education 3 before enrolling in this class.
+The Marine Corps Junior Reserve Officers Training Corps Program (MCJROTC) is a full credit practical leadership course that emphasizes development of qualities of leadership, self-discipline, honor, courage and integrity.
 Citizenship training is emphasized throughout every aspect of the MCJROTC Program.
-In addition, Cadets are acquainted with basic military skills and Marine Corps traditions.
+In addition, Cadets are acquainted with basic military skills and 30 Marine Corps traditions.
 The MCJROTC curriculum is designed to enable Cadets in the development of standards, traits and skills that provide foundations to future success - regardless of future career field.
-Standard classroom instruction, physical fitness training, close order drill, marksmanship, community service, and interscholastic competitions will meet leadership objectives.
+Leadership objectives will be met by standard classroom instruction, physical fitness training, close order drill, marksmanship, community service and interscholastic competitions.
 Classes are integrated grades 9 through 12 in order to enhance the learning experience and to give Cadets the opportunity to assume positions of leadership amongst their peers to better develop their leadership skills.